Guardians vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Domingo German (2-2) to the mound for his sixth start this season.
+- The Yankees will hand the ball to Gerrit Cole (5-0) for his seventh start of the season.

-- In five starts this season, he's earned a quality start in one of them.

-- German has three starts in a row of five innings or more.

 |Opponent